Instant Pot Stuffed Bell Peppers

 - You can also add some fresh parsley to the filling.

-- Great for meal prep: Cooked stuffed bell peppers can be stored in the fridge for up to 4 days!
+- Great for meal prep: Cooked stuffed bell peppers can be stored in the fridge for up to 3 days if stored properly.

-- Optional – Top these stuffed bell peppers with shredded cheese right before serving!
+- Optional: Top stuffed bell peppers with shredded cheese right before serving.

 Ingredients